FrancoRamirezz/BudBuddy/README.md

 # SAAS
 ## Overview
-This is a SaaS product aimed at developing a chatbot to assist users in finding jobs.
+This is a SaaS product intended to help others find stores

 # Backend
  Firebase.